A safe haven for native animals

 Resident Pāteke

-Our resident pāteke pair were both hatched at Isaac Conservation and Wildlife Trust (ICWT) in September 2012.
-Pāteke are flock mated, which means they can choose their partners rather than having their pairings selected for them.
+Pāteke are flock mated, meaning they’ve chosen their own partners rather than having their pairings selected for them.

 0 / 0